 Avoid Tightlighting With a Wooden Eyeliner

 Lining your tightline can be a scary thought, but Mangrum says that using a retractable pencil (versus a wooden one) can make all the difference.
 "I prefer retractable pencils to ensure no wood residuals from sharpening are left that could damage the eye," she notes.
+The forever-fine tip twist up pick from NYX comes in several colors and is budget-friendly.

 Use a Creamy Pencil for Softer Looks

 "Some eyeliner pencils are creamy and makeup artists love them because they allow for easy diffusion and blending to create soft-edged looks," says Thomas.
 "They also make fantastic bases for layering powder shadows."
-Try this one from No7, which boasts a creamy, easy-to-glide-on formula that stays put once dried.
+Try one from No7, which boasts a creamy, easy-to-glide-on formula that stays put once dried.